 Table 1.
-Samples, Sample Collection, and Accuracy Requirements Column 1.
+Samples, Sample Collection, and Accuracy Requirements

+Column 1.
 Type of Store Column 2.
 Samples Column 3.
 Sample Collection Procedures Column 4.
-Accuracy Requirements (See Section 10) Convenience or Any Other Small Retail Store NOTE: For this procedure, a small store is typically one with three or fewer check-out registers.
-Two-Stage Sample: First Stage = 25 items Second Stage = 25 items or more Total = 50 items or more or Single-Stage Sample: Use the Randomized Sample Collection in 7.3.1 or the Stratified Sample Collection in 7.3.2.
-If 1 error is found in the 25-item sample, test an additional 25 items.
-If more than 1 error is found in the 50-item sample, the store fails.
-NOTE: If more than 1 error is found in the first 25 items, the store fails.
-All Other Retail Stores 50 items or more Two-Stage Sample: First Stage = 50 items Second Stage = 50 items or more Total = 100 items or more the store, or divide the store into "areas" and select samples from several "areas" (e.g., at least 10 or one-third of the "areas") If 1 error is found in the 50-item sample, the store passes.
+Accuracy Requirements (See Section 10) Convenience or Any Two-Stage Sample: Use the Randomized If 1 error is found in the 25-item Other Small Retail First Stage = 25 items Sample Collection in 7.3.1 sample, test an additional 25 Store Second Stage = 25 or the Stratified Sample items.
+NOTE: For this items or more Collection in 7.3.2.
+If more than 1 error is found in procedure, a small Total = 50 items or and the 50-item sample, the store store is typically more Use Manual or Automated fails. one with three or or Inspection Procedures NOTE: If more than 1 error is fewer check-out Single-Stage Sample: NOTE: Test the store as a found in the first 25 items, the registers.
+50 items or more whole unit by taking store fails.

+Column 1.
+Type of Store Column 2.
+Samples Column 3.
+Sample Collection Procedures Column 4.
+Accuracy Requirements (See Section 10) All Other Retail Stores Two-Stage Sample: First Stage = 50 items Second Stage = 50 items or more Total = 100 items or more samples from all "areas" of the store, or divide the store into "areas" and select samples from several "areas" (e.g., at least 10 or one-third of the "areas") If 1 error is found in the 50-item sample, the store passes.
 If 2 errors are found in the 50-item sample, test an additional 50 items.
 If more than 2 errors are found in the 100-item sample, the store fails.
 NOTE: If more than 2 errors are found in either stage, the store fails.
 Single-Stage Sample: 100 or more items If more than 2 errors are found in the 100-item sample the store fails; or If more than 100 items are sampled, the error rate shall not exceed 2 %.